 For this tutorial, we take the approach that the variables used to segment markets can be classified into a three-stage hierarchy with higher stages building on information obtained from lower stages in order to reach greater precision in identifying shared characteristics.
-Yet, the more precise a marketer wishes to be with their segmentation efforts the more this process requires sufficient funding and strong research capabilities.
+Yet the more precise a marketer wishes to be with their segmentation efforts the more this process requires sufficient funding and strong research skills and other capabilities.
 For instance, a marketer entering a new market may not have the ability to segment beyond the first two stages since the precision available in Stage 3 segmentation may demand an established relationship with customers in the market.

 The three-stage segmentation process presented below works for both consumer and business markets (e.g., manufacturers, reseller, etc.), though the variables used to segment these markets may be different.
 Each segmentation stage includes an explanation along with suggestions for variables the marketer should consider.
 This is not meant to be an exhaustive list, as other variables are potentially available, but for marketers who are new to segmentation these will offer a good starting point for segmenting markets.